 - One or two student member(s) appointed by the Student Government or Student Life in the event of a conflict of interest

-- The chair of the Student Affairs Committee and non-voting member will be the Associate Dean of Counseling and Career Services.
+- The chair of the Student Affairs Committee and non-voting member will be the Associate Dean of Student Success

-Functions of the Committee are to hear from a student charged with an infraction that may result in disciplinary action; to make a recommendation to the Dean of Students based only on evidence introduced at the hearing and to recommend one or more of the following sanctions:
+Functions of the Committee are to hear from a student charged with an infraction that may result in disciplinary action; to make a recommendation to the Dean of Student Services and Development based only on evidence introduced at the hearing and to recommend one or more of the following sanctions:

 - Dismissal of the complaint

 - A written reprimand

 - An obligation to make restitution or reimbursement